kokiriglade/popcorn/README.md

 to use with gradle, follow these steps:

-1. add the GitHub Packages repository
+1. add the maven repository
 2. include the dependency
 3. relocate the dependency to avoid conflicts

-### step 1: add the GitHub Packages Repository
+### step 1: add the maven repo

 Configure your `build.gradle.kts` to include the GitHub Packages repository with authentication.